 If you own a business or are considering starting a business, you clearly want to know how to become a successful business owner.
-After all, no one goes into business with the goal of failing or being mediocre.
+No one goes into business with the goal of failing or being mediocre.
 Unfortunately, many business owners don’t even know what success looks like for them, let alone how to achieve it.

 Being a successful business owner is not necessarily about the number of zeroes in your bank account or whether you can retire at 66.
-Instead, it’s about having clear-cut goals and knowing what makes you singular and truly an individual in your personal life and in your field so you can build a business that stands out.
+It’s about having clear-cut goals and knowing what makes you singular in your personal life and in your field so you can build a business that is talkably different.

 Ready to take your business to the next level?Download the 7 forces of Business Mastery

 The psychology of success